bishworup002/Django_With_Ollama/README.md

 1. **Set Up Database**

    Ensure that PostgreSQL is installed and running.
-Create a database named `hotel` and configure the credentials in `config.py`:
+Create a database and configure the credentials in `config.py`:

    ```python
    # config.py